-- The first main reason for changing your Ram coolant is preventative maintenance.
-As coolant gets used and depleted of key additives it should be replaced.
+- Preventative maintenance is the main reason for changing your Ram coolant.
+It should be replaced as coolant gets used and depleted of essential additives.

-- The second reason is the possibility of having the wrong coolant specification or contaminated coolant in your system.
-The wrong Ram coolant or contamination can often be identified by a green, orange, or brown color coolant and should be flushed thoroughly from your cooling system.
+- The second reason is the possibility of your system having the wrong coolant specification or contaminated coolant.
+The wrong Ram coolant or contamination can often be identified by green, orange, or brown color coolant and should be flushed thoroughly from your cooling system.
 You'll notice similar warnings in your owner's manual under the coolant section.

-- If you just purchased the vehicle and are unsure of the reliability and quality level of the coolant in the engine.
+- If you just purchased the vehicle and are unsure of the engine's reliability and quality level of the coolant.
 If you do not have any service records from the previous owner, good preventative maintenance and service may have been missed.
 We recommend creating a new maintenance baseline by changing and using the correct coolant.

 CAUTION: Always wear protective gloves and safety glasses when working with coolant antifreeze.
 Never remove the coolant expansion tank cap when the engine is hot.
-If the coolant expansion tank cap is removed while the engine is hot you will be exposed to hot coolant antifreeze that could burn you cause bodily injury.
-Always check to see what type of coolant is in your Ram when the engine has cooled or cold.
+If the coolant expansion tank cap is removed while the engine is hot, you will be exposed to hot coolant antifreeze that could burn you and cause bodily injury.
+Always check to see the coolant in your Ram when the engine has cooled or is cold.

-It's a good idea to have an extra PREMIXED 1.5 liter of OAT MS.90032 Ram coolant type on had to top up your coolant system.
+It's a good idea to have an extra PREMIXED 1.5 liter of OAT MS.90032 Ram coolant type on hand to top up your coolant system.

-Before topping off Ram coolant you're going to want the engine to be lukewarm or cold.
+Before topping off Ram coolant, you'll want the engine to be lukewarm or cold.
 Do not check the coolant level when the engine is hot because the coolant volume is in an expanded state.
-Once the engine has cooled access the engine compartment and locate the coolant expansion tank.
-The coolant expansion tank can be identified by the logo as seen in the picture provided.
+Once the engine has cooled, access the engine compartment and locate the coolant expansion tank.
+The logo can identify the coolant expansion tank, as seen in the picture.
 Remove the coolant expansion tank cap and fill with the appropriate specification coolant up to the max fill indicator marks.
-Reinstall the coolant expansion tank cap confirming the cap is snug.
+Reinstall the coolant expansion tank cap confirming it is snug.